AlenaBukilic/research-helper/README.md

 - If you check "Send report via email", you must provide a valid email address
 - The email will be sent to the address you provide (not to a default address)
 - Reports are sent as formatted HTML emails via SendGrid
+- Email sending relies on agent instructions to prevent duplicate sends

 ## Project Structure